 At least 284 people in the Philippines were killed by the first storm, which strengthened into a typhoon and barreled into Vietnam Wednesday, killing at least 74 people.
 Both countries are struggling to recover with hundreds of thousands displaced by the floodwaters.

 Over the last several days we have been in touch with some of our partners in the Philippines and Vietnam.
 Some of them have sustained heavy damage.
-(Click here to see some photos from one of our partners in the Philippines.)
 They say the people’s greatest needs right now are food and clean water.
 They are holding on, but they need our help — especially with the super typhoon closing in.

 One of our partners in Manila emailed us today describing the need: